GreenRaccoon23/archdroid-icon-theme/README.md

-Port of [Google's material design icons for Android Lollipop 5.0](https://github.com/google/material-design-icons) to Linux.
+Port of [Google's material design icons for Android Lollipop 5.0](https://github.com/google/material-design-icons "Material Design Icons") to Linux.
+The 21 different colors come from the [material design color palette](http://www.google.com/design/spec/style/color.html#color-color-palette "Material Design Color Palette")

-Some icons (i.e., the ones that did not have an equivalent in the material design icon set) have been created manually.
-These missing icons were influenced by Ubuntu Mono and Mint-X.
+Some of these icons (i.e., the ones that did not have an equivalent in the material design icon set) have been created manually (through [Inkscape](https://www.archlinux.org/packages/extra/x86_64/inkscape/ "Inkscape for Arch Linux")).
+These missing icons were influenced by [Ubuntu Mono](http://packages.ubuntu.com/vivid/ubuntu-mono "Ubuntu Mono Icon Package") and [Mint-X](https://github.com/linuxmint/mint-x-icons "Linux Mint Icons").

-This is still a work in progress, but it's close to complete.
+Google's material design icons are totally [open-source to edit and distribute non-commercially](https://github.com/google/material-design-icons/blob/master/LICENSE "Material Design Icons - License"), and so is this project.
+Do whatever you want with these. :smile:
+***
+This theme is pretty much complete, though I may continue to add a few more icons periodically.
+If you look closely, some of the icons are blurry when scaled down to 22 and 32 pixels, but in order to fix it, I'd have to go through and recreate each icon individually. :weary: That would take a ridiculous amount of time as well as double the size of the package, so I will leave them how they are.
+If anyone else knows an easier way to fix it, please let me know on the [issues page](https://github.com/GreenRaccoon23/archdroid-icon-theme/issues "Archdroid Icon Theme Issues") or feel free to fix it yourself. :smile:
+***
+As an additional resource, I've colorized Google's stock material design icons according to the material design palette and uploaded them [here](https://github.com/GreenRaccoon23/material-design-icons-colors "Material Design Icons - Colors")